Daniel-Berresheim/Ghostgame/README.md

 Planned Features:

-new object: Human
-- can be possessed
+object human:
-- can run and jump (jumpwidth: ca. 1.5 block; jumpheight: ca. 1.5 blocks)
+- can jump (jumpwidth: ca. 1.5 block; jumpheight: ca. 1.5 blocks)
-- will die from falldamage after slightly less than 3 blocks (48 pixel)
+- dying animation and sound, screen fades out and level resets
 - can have different textures and abilities, some cannot be possessed and walk on their own
 - can be scared, can run away